First Timer's Guide to River Cruising in Europe | Markwood Magic 2026

 Location: River cruises typically dock right in the heart of historic towns.
 There are no tenders and you can start to experience the city as soon as you step off the ship.

-Top 3 River Cruise Lines for Beginners
+Top 3 River Cruise Lines for First time River Cruise Travelers

 Viking River Cruises: They are the most well-known.
 Their longships have a sleek Scandinavian design and focus on history and culture.
 No kids are allowed as this line is for adults only.
 They have the best docking locations in the cities.